 Side Effects of Zonisamide

-As with most anticonvulsant drugs, however, Zonisamide can cause drowsiness, incoordination (loss of muscle control), and a depressed appetite in dogs.
-It can also cause vomiting, diarrhea, anorexia, and in rare cases, skin reactions, hyperthermia, and blood disorders.
+While zonisamide appears to be relatively safe for dogs, is effective in controlling seizures, and is well-tolerated, there is research lacking in the clinical efficacy.
+As with most anticonvulsant drugs, zonisamide can cause drowsiness, incoordination (loss of muscle control), and a depressed appetite in dogs.
+It can also cause vomiting, loss of appetite, and in rare cases, skin reactions and liver problems.

-Zonisamide is known to cause birth defects in puppies and kittens and should not be given to pregnant or nursing animals.
-It should also not be given to animals that are hypersensitive to sulfa drugs.
+Zonisamide should not be given to pregnant or nursing animals.
+It should also not be given to animals that are sensitive to sulfa drugs.

 Administration and Dosage of Zonisamide

-Your veterinarian will determine the best method of administration and dosage for your pet, taking into consideration the best outcome and the pet's safety.
+Your veterinarian will determine the best method of administration and dosage for your dog, taking into consideration the best outcome and your pet's safety.
 The most common form of this drug is in a sugar-coated tablet.
-The average dosage for a dog with epilepsy is 8 to 12 mg/kg administered by mouth every 8 to 12 hours.
+The average dosage for a dog with epilepsy is 5 to 10 mg/kg administered by mouth every 12 hours.